 "Der Besuch der alten Dame" ("The Visit" in English) is a play written by Swiss playwright Friedrich Dürrenmatt.
 First performed in 1956, the play is a tragicomedy that delves into themes of justice, morality, and the corrosive impact of wealth on human values.
 It is an essential work of literature that has been analysed by generations of A-level German students in England.
-This revision guide will discuss the key themes, analyse the main characters, theatrical inspirations, delve into the historical context, and give you tips on how to prepare for your exam.
+This revision guide will discuss the key themes, analyse the main characters and theatrical inspirations, delve into the historical context, and give you tips on how to prepare for your exam.

 All You Need to Know about Der Besuch der alten Dame